ionoid/docs.ionoid.io/docs/build-iot-archive-apps.md

 [Linux containers](https://en.wikipedia.org/wiki/List_of_Linux_containe) are a modern technology that packages the application and all its dependencies so the applications can run on any Linux system.
-Ionoid.io supports Linux containers by using classic archive files format that were first released in late of 1979;
-this is motivated by the fact that IoT and Edge devices should have a long life time, and by using archive files for application packages, Ionoid.io ensures archive apps will continue to work in the future, as all the necessary tools to process them are standard open source tools.
+Ionoid.io supports Linux containers by using the widely supported classic archive files format; this is motivated by the fact that IoT and Edge devices should have a long life time, and by using archive files for application packages, Ionoid.io ensures archive apps will continue to work in the future, as all the necessary tools to process them are standard open source tools.

 At run-time when the archive file is [deployed on devices]( https://docs.ionoid.io/docs/deploy-iot-apps.html), the [app YAML file](